ivelum/djangoql/README.rst

             // or an URL from which this information could be loaded asynchronously
             introspections: {{ introspections|safe }},

-            // css selector for query input.
-It should be a textarea
+            // css selector for query input or HTMLElement object.
+            // It should be a textarea
             selector: 'textarea[name=q]',

             // optional, you can provide URL for Syntax Help link here.